BigWhaleLabs/seal-cred-verifier-contract/README.md

 1. Clone the repository with `git clone git@github.com:BigWhaleLabs/seal-cred-verifier-contract.git`
 2. Install the dependencies with `yarn`
 3. Add environment variables to your `.env` file
+4. Create an empty folder named `build` at the top most level of the repo
-4. Run `yarn download-ptau` to download ptau for proving
+5. Run `yarn download-ptau` to download ptau for proving
-5. Run `yarn prove` to compile the circom circuits, create proof, verify proof, exports verifier as a solidity Verifier.sol
+6. Run `yarn prove` to compile the circom circuits, create proof, verify proof, exports verifier as a solidity Verifier.sol
-6. Run `yarn compile` to compile the contract
+7. Run `yarn compile` to compile the contract
-7. Run the scripts below for different commands
+8. Run the scripts below for different commands

 ## Environment variables